Overview

 1. Enable Endpoint Synchronization

-Deploy the OneDrive or Google Drive sync client to endpoint devices.
+- Deploy OneDrive or Google Drive sync client

 2. Define Archival Scope